syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/End-user-Capability.md

 ### Replace by programmatic

-EditControl supports replacing the text functionalities programmatically through the use of the `ReplaceText` method.
-There are also other useful methods like `ReplaceAll` that assist in this purpose.
+Supports many useful functions for text search and replace like `ReplaceText`, `ReplaceAll` programmatically.

 <table>
 <tr>